Pwang0722/Excel_Half-Automatic_EventsManagement/README.md

 ---

 ### Export Outlook Calendar events to spreadsheet_Sheet 'Summary'
-- Export events from the 'Outsource Audio' calendar by selecting the Year and Month in cells C2 and C3 to the table in cells E3:J30 on the 'Summary' sheet.
+- Export events from the 'Outsource Audio' calendar by selecting the Year and Month in cells C2 and C3 to the table E3:J30 in the 'Summary' sheet.

 Macro example for exporting events to spreadsheet:
   ```bash